Counting Bytes Faster Than You'd Think Possible

 ; ymm6 is an accumulator, whose bytes

-; represents a running count of 127s
+; represent a running count of 127s

 ; at that position in the input chunk